 SURFING SENEGAL IN WINTER: GEAR UP FOR AN AUTHENTIC WEST AFRICAN EXPERIENCE

 I spent almost three weeks in Senegal, from February to March, exploring Dakar and Basse-Casamance.
 I’ve been travelling for over a decade, but this country left me speechless.
 Three weeks felt like a year.
 I surfed incredible waves, savoured some of the most delectable dishes of my life, and was welcomed with open arms into the intimate homes of families in traditional Diola towns.
-Along the way, I crossed paths with extraordinary individuals—from taxi drivers to restaurant managers, artisans, museum guides, and street vendors—each leaving an indelible mark on my journey.
+Along the way, I crossed paths with extraordinary individuals—from taxi drivers to restaurant managers, artisans, museum guides, and street vendors.

 Here's everything you need to know to live an incredible West African surf experience, including up-to-date information on how to travel within the country and a 2-week itinerary that combines cultural immersion, beautiful beaches, and (mostly) empty waves.